 Dr. Karosi has had an active career as a solo organ recitalist.
-In the summer of 2020, his upcoming engagements include concerts in Denmark, Sweden, Germany, Romania, and Hungary.
-He has given solo organ concerts in concert halls in Budapest, Leipzig, Osaka, Yokohama in Geneva, and on some of the most significant historic organs in Lübeck, Leipzig, Norden, Leer, Paris, Freiberg, Merseburg, Naumburg, among others.
+In the summer of 2021, his engagements included concerts in Denmark, Hungary, and Finland.
+He has given solo organ concerts in concert halls in Budapest, Leipzig, Osaka, Yokohama, and Geneva, and on some of the world’s most significant historic organs in Lübeck, Leipzig, Norden, Leer, Paris, Freiberg, Merseburg, and Naumburg, among others.
 He has given masterclasses in improvisation at Eastman School of Music, Yale, Oberlin, the Sibelius Academy in Helsinki, Seoul, South Korea, and the Cuneo Conservatory in Italy.

 Bálint Karosi is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.